American Tunics: Chronology--The 1870s

 Figure 1.--The CDV portrait here was made at the R. Goebel studio in St. Charles, Missouri.
 The boy looks to be 2-3 years old.
 Notice how short the tunic skirt was.
 The portrait us undated, but looks to have been done in the 1870s.
 Notice the stick prop the boy is holding.
 Such crops as whips and riding crops were populasr for boys.

 We seem to find fewer images of boys wearing tunic suits during the 1870s, at least in the photographic record.
 Our information is limited, but the photographic record probably is a resonable ibdicator of actual trends.
 We think that the tunic suits were generlly a style populasr with urban elites.
 We notice considerable variation in designs.
 A popular deign was a diagonal design element.
-A reader writes, "You can see these diagonal front cuts of the jackets conciderably often in the 1870s.
+A reader writes, "You can see these diagonal front cuts of the jackets conciderably often in the 1870s."
+Tunic suits mostly came with a belt or other waistline device to create a defined waisline.
+We are not entirely sure why this was.
+We think the belt and other waistline feature was seen as military feature.
+We note both large leather belts as well as modest cloth devices which emulated a belt.
 One major stylistic element is the length of the tunic skirt.
-Some of the tunic sjirts were so short that they were barely recognizeable as tunics.
+Some of the tunic skirts were so short that they were barely recognizeable as tunics.
 The Missouri boy here is a good example (figure 1).
 Other boys had tunics with quite pronounced skirts.
-A good example is Stirling G. Anderson, we think in the early 1870s.

 Popularity

 We seem to find fewer images of boys wearing tunic suits during the 1870s, at least in the photographic record.
-Our information is limited, but the photographic record probably is a resonable ibdicator of actual trends.
-We think that the tunic suits were generlly a style popular with urban elites.
+Our information is limited, but the photographic record probably is a resonable indicator of actual trends.
+We think that the tunic suits were generlly a style popular with fashion concious urban elites.

 Diagonal Design

-We notice considerable variation in designs.
+We notice considerable variation in designs which affect the cut of the garment.
 A popular deign was a diagonal design element.
 A reader writes, "You can see these diagonal front cuts of the jackets conciderably often in the 1870s."
 We are not entirely sure about the chronology of these disgonal cut tunics.
 I believe the style first appeared in the 1860s, but it seems most popular in the 1870s.
 The diagonal cut was commonly accented with both piping and buttons.

 Skirt Length